nirvus/infra-recipes/README.recipes.md

   zircon_args (sequence[str]): A sequence of Make arguments to pass when
     building zircon.
-  collect_build_metrics (bool): Whether to collect build metrics. build_archive (bool): Whether to build an image archive to be uploaded.
+  collect_build_metrics (bool): Whether to collect build metrics. build_for_testing (bool): Whether to build the basic images needed to boot
+    and test on fuchsia.
+  build_archive (bool): Whether to build an image archive to be uploaded.

 Returns: